Moshe Kahlon: Political career

 Kahlon announced he would be taking a break from politics, and did not run in the 2013 Knesset elections.
 In response to reports that he was going to form a new political party, Kahlon announced on 3 November 2013 that he would not.
-It was subsequently reported that Kahlon would initiate a new party to run in the next Israeli legislative election; possible running-mates were reported to include Yoav Gallant and Meir Dagan.
-In April 2014, after a period of silence, Kahlon announced in an interview with the newspaper Yedioth Ahronoth his intention to return to politics "imminently", but that he had not decided on a "framework" for his return; in the same interview, he criticised the socio-economic and diplomatic policies of prime minister Benjamin Netanyahu, adding to speculation that he would attempt to run against Netanyahu in the future elections.
+It was subsequently reported that Kahlon would initiate a new party to run in the next Israeli legislative elections; possible running-mates were reported to include Yoav Gallant and Meir Dagan.
+In April 2014, after a period of silence, Kahlon announced in an interview with the newspaper Yedioth Ahronoth his intention to return to politics "imminently", but that he had not decided on a "framework" for his return.
+In the same interview, he strongly criticised the socio-economic and diplomatic policies of prime minister Benjamin Netanyahu, adding to speculation that he would attempt to run against Netanyahu in the future elections.
 In 2014, he indeed founded a new political party, the Kulanu party, ahead of the expected March 2015 elections.
 He announced several new members of his Knesset list: former ambassador to the US Michael Oren, Israel Prize winner Eli Alaluf, Yifat Sasha-Biton, a former deputy mayor of Kiryat Shmona and Deputy Jerusalem Mayor Rachel Azaria.

 Kulanu subsequently won ten seats in the 2015 elections.
 The party joined Binyamin Netanyahu's coalition government, with Kahlon appointed Minister of Finance on 14 May 2015.
 He also briefly served as Minister of Environmental Protection from 31 May 2016 to 1 August 2016 and as Minister of the Economy from 1 August 2016 until 23 January 2017.
 He resigned from the Knesset on 29 January 2016 and was replaced by Akram Hasson, while retaining his ministerial portfolios under the Norwegian Law.

 In the April 2019 Israeli legislative election, Kulanu won 4 seats, losing 6.
 The party merged with Likud on 28 May 2020, with Kahlon placing fifth on the party slate for the following election.

 On 27 April 2020, a source close to Kahlon told Al-Monitor that Kahlon was speeding up his retirement and was planning to resign from Netanyahu's government before a new Israeli government was formed.
 However, he subsequently announced that he would not retire until a new government was formed.
 Kahlon officially left politics on 17 May 2020 when Israel Katz replaced him as Minister of Finance.